 First of all, censored, embellished and late news distracts people and encourages them to look for alternatives.
 Moreover, such an alternative for many is “Direct”, “Channel 5” and “Espresso” on YouTube.

-In addition, even regardless of the content of the news, the very fact of the absence of “pluralistic television broadcasting” (the formulation of the G7 ambassadors) contributes to distrust and a critical attitude towards the authorities.
-With each passing month, society is becoming more and more convinced that the telethon is a tool of manipulation.
+In addition, even regardless of the content of the news, the very fact of the absence of “pluralistic television broadcasting” (the formulation of the G7 ambassadors) contributes to distrust and critical attitude towards the authorities.
+With each passing month, the belief that the telethon is a tool of manipulation is growing stronger in society.

 All these 20 months, the telethon created high expectations, in particular, a relatively quick and easy victory.
 A year and a half ago, a year or even six months ago, expectations were easily sold.
 But now it is becoming increasingly difficult to sell them.
 And unfulfilled expectations are a direct path to people’s disappointment and a fall in the government’s ratings.